 \subsection{Secrecy Performance}

-In sequence, the secrecy sum rate and the location of the eavesdropper of our system model are examined with the three transmission strategies under the fixed power allocation scheme.
-The simulation results for the broadcasting, simple and smart LED linking strategies are shown in Figs.~\ref{fig:sec_3d_1}, \ref{fig:sec_3d_2}, and \ref{fig:sec_3d_3}, respectively.
+The secrecy sum rate and the location of the eavesdropper of our system model are examined with the three transmission strategies under the fixed power allocation scheme.
+The simulation results for the broadcasting, simple LED linking, and smart LED linking strategies are shown in Figs.~\ref{fig:sec_3d_1}, \ref{fig:sec_3d_2}, and \ref{fig:sec_3d_3}, respectively.
 From these figures, it is evident that the broadcasting strategy has the lowest secrecy sum rate.
-The secrecy performances of the simple as well as smart LED linking strategies rely on the distribution of the users.
-More precisely, for Scenario~2, corresponding to the case where the users are in a small area with high concentration, the simple LED linking strategy gives better secrecy performance than the smart one (c.f., Figs.~\ref{fig:sec_3d_2_2}~and~\ref{fig:sec_3d_3_2}).
-The reason why it turns out in this way for this case is that the LEDs have the grouping process before transmitting data to users in the smart LED linking strategy in order to bypass signal interference in the overlapping regions.
-When all the users are concentrated in a narrow space, they may be assigned to a same group.
-Therefore, only a subset of the entire LEDs is selected to transmit signals to the legitimate users, and the rest makes no contribution to increasing the secrecy sum rate.
-In different circumstances, if some users are sparsely distributed as in Scenario~3, the smart LED linking strategy provides a higher secrecy sum rate than the simple one, which can easily be seen by contrasting Fig.~\ref{fig:sec_3d_2_3} and Fig.~\ref{fig:sec_3d_3_3}.
+The secrecy performances achieved by the simple as well as smart LED linking strategies rely on the distribution of the users.
+More precisely, for Scenario~2, corresponding to the case where the users are in a small area with high concentration, the simple LED linking strategy provides better secrecy performance than the smart one (c.f., Figs.~\ref{fig:sec_3d_2_2}~and~\ref{fig:sec_3d_3_2}).
+The reason for this behavior is that the LEDs have the grouping process before transmitting data to users in the smart LED linking strategy in order to bypass signal interference in the overlapping regions.
+When all the users are densely located, they may be assigned to the same group.
+Therefore, only a subset of the entire LEDs is selected to transmit signals to the legitimate users, and the remaining LEDs make no contribution to increasing the secrecy sum rate.
+In different circumstances, if some users are sparsely distributed as in Scenario~3, the smart LED linking strategy provides a higher secrecy sum rate than the simple one, which can easily be seen by comparing Fig.~\ref{fig:sec_3d_2_3} and Fig.~\ref{fig:sec_3d_3_3}.
 This is because the eavesdropper cannot wiretap the messages of all the users, and the signal interference from different LEDs is also mitigated, resulting in boosting the secrecy sum rate of VLC systems.